bernieHua/EntityFramework.Docs/entity-framework/core/querying/filters.md

 > [!NOTE]
 > It is currently not possible to define multiple query filters on the same entity - only the last one will be applied.
 However, you can define a single filter with multiple conditions using the logical _AND_ operator ([`&&` in C#](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/boolean-logical-operators#conditional-logical-and-operator-)).

+## Use of navigations

+Navigations can be used when defining global query filters.
+They are applied recursively - when navigations used in query filters are translated, query filters defined on referenced entities are also applied, potentially adding more navigations.

+> [!NOTE]
+> Currently EF Core does not detect cycles in global query filter definitions, so you should be careful when defining them.
+If specified incorrectly, this could lead to infinite loops during query translation.

+> [!TIP]
+> It is advised to use optional navigations to reference entities that use global query filters.
+Required navigation expects related entity to exist.
+If required related entity is filtered out by the query filter, the parent entity could end up in unexpected state.
+This may lead to incorrect query results e.g. parent entity could also be removed from the result set.

 ## Disabling Filters